alexander784/Kangacook/README.md

 1. Navigate to the frontend directory: <br>
 `cd client`

-2. Install dependecies.
+2. Install dependecies. <br>
 `npm install`

-3. Start the React development server:
+3. Start the React development server:<br>
 `npm start`

 ## Usage
  ## Adding a New Task
-  1. Go to the "Add Task" section on the homepage. <br>
+  1. Go to the `Add Task` section on the homepage. <br>
   2. Enter the task title and description.
-  3. Click the "Add Task" button to submit.
+  3. Click the `Add Task` button to submit.

   ## Viewing Tasks
   1. All tasks are listed on the homepage.